 When it comes to feeding you can make a virtual sandwich from different ingredients within the app.
 When done use a swipe gesture on the screen towards the pet and depending on what foodstuffs your specific Furby needs or likes, you'll get different responses.
 It's fun, enjoyable and if you've got an iPad will keep your kids quiet for ages.

-At £60 Furby Boom makes for an expensive Christmas present, but the more we've played with the little fella - we've called ours George (who said play in your thirties was dead?) - the more we see that there is plenty here to keep the kids entertained.
+At £59.99 it makes for an expensive Christmas present, but the more we've played with the little fella, we've called ours George, the more we see that there is plenty here to keep the kids entertained